-Our board of directors monitors and performs an oversight role with respect to the business and affairs of GSV Capital, including with respect to investment practices and performance, compliance with regulatory requirements and the services, expenses and performance of service providers to GSV Capital.
+Our board of directors monitors and performs an oversight role with respect to the business and affairs of NeXt Capital, including with respect to investment practices and performance, compliance with regulatory requirements and the services, expenses and performance of service providers to NeXt Capital.
 Among other things, our board of directors approves the appointment of our investment adviser and officers, reviews and monitors the services and activities performed by our investment adviser and executive officers and approves the engagement, and reviews the performance of, our independent public accounting firm.

-Under GSV Capital's bylaws, our board of directors may designate a chairman to preside over the meetings of the board of directors and meetings of the stockholders and to perform such other duties as may be assigned to him by the board.
-We do not have a fixed policy as to whether the chairman of the board should be an independent director and believe that we should maintain the flexibility to select the chairman and reorganize the leadership structure, from time to time, based on the criteria that is in the best interests of GSV Capital and its stockholders at such times.
+Under NeXt Capital's bylaws, our board of directors may designate a chairman to preside over the meetings of the board of directors and meetings of the stockholders and to perform such other duties as may be assigned to him by the board.
+We do not have a fixed policy as to whether the chairman of the board should be an independent director and believe that we should maintain the flexibility to select the chairman and reorganize the leadership structure, from time to time, based on the criteria that is in the best interests of NeXt Capital and its stockholders at such times.

 Presently, Mr. Moe serves as the chairman of our board of directors.
-Mr. Moe is an "interested person" of GSV Capital as defined in Section 2(a)(19) of the 1940 Act because he is on the investment committee of our investment adviser and is co-founder, chief executive officer and chief investment officer of our investment adviser and the managing member of our administrator.
-Mr. Moe's history with the GSV Asset Management, familiarity with GSV Asset Management's investment platform, and extensive knowledge of the financial services industry and the investment valuation process in particular qualify him to serve as the chairman of our board of directors.
-Our view is that GSV Capital is best served through this existing leadership structure, as Mr. Moe's relationship with GSV Capital's investment adviser provides an effective bridge and encourages an open dialogue between management and the board of directors, ensuring that both groups act with a common purpose.
+Mr. Moe is an "interested person" of NeXt Capital as defined in Section 2(a)(19) of the 1940 Act because he is on the investment committee of our investment adviser and is a [principal] and chief investment officer of our investment adviser and the managing member of our administrator.
+We believe that Mr. Moe's history with the NeXt Asset Management, familiarity with NeXt Asset Management's investment platform, and extensive knowledge of the financial services industry and the investment valuation process in particular qualify him to serve as the chairman of our board of directors.
+We believe that NeXt Capital is best served through this existing leadership structure, as Mr. Moe's relationship with NeXt Capital's investment adviser provides an effective bridge and encourages an open dialogue between management and the board of directors, ensuring that both groups act with a common purpose.